dotansimha/graphql-code-generator/website/docs/custom-codegen/extend-schema.md

 };
 ```

-It's useful when you wish to add things like declerative `@directive` to your `GraphQLSchema`, that effects only the output of the codegen.
+It's useful when you wish to add things like declarative `@directive` to your `GraphQLSchema`, that effects only the output of the codegen.

 For example, let's add a custom `@directive` that tells the codegen to ignore a specific `type`: